 I was at the forefront designing hardware upgrades from way back in the early 1980’s when I worked with Seth Lover and Leo Fender, I’ve always been of the same opinion, that a guitarist has more to worry about on stage than his guitar and his hardware.
 This has always been my remit which got me into the industry in 1985 with the first Wilkinson® roller nut.

 “The media were all over us”, continues Dennis.
-“The Encore Vintage VC1 Series with a 1995 price point of £199.00, with alder bodies, Indian rosewood boards, Grover® 135 vintage tuners, Lace® Sensor pickups and the Wilkinson® VS10 vibrato bridge, was a real ‘myth buster’.
-It was a ‘bubble burster’, a poke in the eye for the 1995 £599.00 USA wonder guitar.
-You could take Encore Vintage VC1 guitars to any gig, from the local club to the biggest auditorium in the world and they’d absolutely do the job and again, with a price tag of just £199.
-I know for a fact that folks are still playing these today in 2020 as long-term 'keepers'.”
+“The Encore Vintage Series with a 1995 price point of £199.00, had US alder bodies, premium maple necks, Indian rosewood boards, Grover® 135 vintage tuners, US produced Lace® Sensor pickups and the Wilkinson® VS10 vibrato bridge.
+This was a real was a real ‘myth buster’, a ‘bubble burster’, a poke in the eye for the 1995 £599.00 USA wonder guitar.
+You could take Encore Vintage VC1 or VC2 guitars to any gig, from the local club to the biggest auditorium in the world and it’d absolutely do the job and again, with a price tag of just £199.
+I know for a fact that folks are still playing these today in 2023 as long-term 'keepers'.”

 Rather than sit back and rest on the success of the brand, JHS and the Vintage research and development team, are arguably one of the most proactive in the music business.

-Whilst some early models had been produced in Korea, from 2005 JHS and Vintage developed a close working relationship with a very capable and efficient producer in Vietnam and latterly with an equally capable producer in China, where today, all instruments are built by production specialists specially trained by the Vintage research and development team.
+Whilst some early models had been produced in Korea, from 2005 JHS and Vintage developed a close working relationship with a very capable and efficient producer in Vietnam and latterly with equally capable producers in China, where today, all instruments are built by production specialists specially trained by the Vintage research, development and production teams.

-Our Vintage range of acoustic and electro guitars for instance, have benefitted from a close association with a host of luthiers, designers and artists.
-Working with Paul Brett for example, has been a hi-light for me on both a personal and professional level.”
+Our Vintage range of acoustic and electro guitars for instance, have benefitted from a close association with a host of luthiers, designers, and artists.
+Working with Paul Brett for example, has been a high point for me on both a personal and professional level.”